vsoch/spack-changes/README.md

 The raw data will be organized in [data](data), and in subfolders by the type.

  - [sourcecode](data/sourcecode): will use caliper to assess high level changes in the code base.
+ - [specs](data/specs): We want to look at changes in spack specs, over time.